Indian Defence Accounts Service: Profile

 The IDAS officers form the management cadre of the Defence Accounts Department(DAD).
-The Defence Accounts Department has a history of more than two hundred and fifty years, tracing its origin to the year 1750, having been established to look after the Pay & Accounts of Military Services in India.
-Presently, it is mandated to provide financial advice, payments, accounts and internal audit to the three Defence Services(Army, Navy, Air Force), Defence Research and Development Organisation (DRDO),Ordnance Factories, Indian Coast Guard and other inter-services organisations.
+The Defence Accounts Department has a history of more than two hundred and fifty years, tracing its origin to the year 1747, having been established to look after the Pay & Accounts of Military Services in India.

+Presently, it is mandated to provide financial advice, payments, accounts and internal audit to the three Defence Services (Army, Navy, Air Force), Defence Research and Development Organisation (DRDO), Indian Coast Guard and other inter-services organisations.
 The concurrence of concerned financial advisors from the IDAS cadre at various echelons is needed before any expenditure is undertaken by these organisations under the administrative control of Ministry of Defence.
+They work at various managerial levels in various Ministries of Govt. of India under Central Staffing Scheme of DOPT, GOI.

 About Defence Finance

 There is a separate Finance Division of the Raksha Mantralaya (Ministry of Defence) for dealing with all defence matters having a financial bearing.
-The head of this division is the Financial Adviser (Defence Services).
+The head of this division i.e. the Ministry of Defence (Finance) is the Secretary (Defence Finance)/Financial Adviser (Defence Services).

 With a view to ensuring greater efficiency in administration and quicker disposal of the cases, Ministry of Defence has been delegated enhanced financial powers in regard to expenditure met from the Defence Services Estimates.
-In matters within the delegated powers of the Ministry of Defence, Financial Adviser(Defence Services) or authorised Representatives of Finance Division are to be consulted before exercise of financial powers.
+In matters within the delegated powers of the Ministry of Defence, Financial Adviser (Defence Services) or authorised representatives of Finance Division are to be consulted before exercise of financial powers.
 The Finance Division prepares the Defence Budget and the Civil estimates for the Civilian Establishments of the Ministry of Defence.
-It also furnishes the Heads of the Branches of the Armed Forces Headquarters and Heads of Civilian Deptts./Organisations with all information necessary to enable them to discharge their financial responsibilities in respect of the grants allotted to them and advises them in regard to the preparation of proposals and the disposal of financial business generally.
+It also furnishes the Heads of the Branches of the Armed Forces Headquarters and Heads of Civilian Departments/Organisations with all information necessary to enable them to discharge their financial responsibilities in respect of the grants allotted to them and advises them in regard to the preparation of proposals and the disposal of financial business generally.
 Finance Division is also fully associated with formulation and implementation of Defence Plans.